Lodger (album): Background

 In the second half of 1976, David Bowie and his friend Iggy Pop relocated to the Château d'Hérouville in Hérouville, France, to escape from the drug culture of Los Angeles.
-There, Bowie produced Pop's debut studio album The Idiot (1977) and recorded his own, Low, in collaboration with the musician Brian Eno and the producer Tony Visconti; the album came to be known as the first in Bowie's Berlin Trilogy.
+There, Bowie produced Pop's debut studio album The Idiot (1977) and recorded his own, Low, in collaboration with the musician Brian Eno and the producer Tony Visconti.
+Low came to be known as the first in Bowie's Berlin Trilogy.
 After Lows release in January 1977, Bowie toured with Pop before co-producing his second solo album Lust for Life (1977), at Hansa Tonstudio in West Berlin.

 Bowie's productivity continued throughout the rest of 1977.
 He recorded his second Berlin release with Visconti and Eno, "Heroes", released in October 1977, after which he conducted extensive promotion for the album.
 These included a collaboration with the singer Bing Crosby on Bing Crosby's Merrie Olde Christmas television special ("Peace on Earth/Little Drummer Boy"), and contributing narration for an adaptation of Sergei Prokofiev's classical composition Peter and the Wolf, released as an album in May 1978.
 He also starred in the David Hemmings film Just a Gigolo, and toured Low and "Heroes" on the Isolar II world tour from March 1978 to the end of the year.